santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Hardware-%2D-Asset-Information.md

 WFH
 https://microsoft.sharepoint.com/teams/MyProcureWeb/SitePages/Work-from-home-buying-program.aspx

+# Tech Link
+[aka.ms/itweb](aka.ms/itweb) for Tech Link - support, warranty, failing or broken, and also a good resource for options.

 # Asset tracking
 For information about your machine or any other Microsoft-issued assets, you can use the Asset Link tool!